sehtab/Breast-Cancer-Classification/README.md

 ## Notebook-2

-In this project dataset is analyzed with Neural Network
+In this project dataset is analyzed with Neural Network.
+A softmax regression is created with neural nets and with varipus epochs accuracy is calculated and project performance is observed.

 ## .py File